mobile domain:www.usaa.com

 Updated: Published:

 Choosing a car or truck is a big decision usually made after a lot of research.
-However, if you're planning to borrow money to buy your next vehicle, and after you've assessed how much you should spend, you should spend time exploring lenders and their terms.
-If you're just starting out on your car buying journey, review our guide for how to buy a car.
+However, if you're planning to borrow money to buy your next vehicle, after you've assessed how much you should spend time exploring lenders and their terms.
+If you're just starting out on your car-buying journey, our guide on how to buy a car can help.

 Get your loan preapproved.

-Most dealers are eager to offer you financing, but you may get a better rate — and could drive a better price on the car — if you come to the negotiating table prepared.
+Most dealers are eager to offer you financing, but you may get a better rate and maybe a better price on the car if you come to the negotiating table prepared.
 You can try to get a loan approved, or preapproved or prequalified depending on the bank, in advance by the lender of your choice.

 Know what you should spend.